Kindly Myers Rocks Lacy White Lingerie In Her Kitchen For Hot New Snapshot

 “Wow hey baby you look so delicious amazingly beautiful beautiful amazingly delicious you look so perfect I love you,” one more raved, adding a series of heart emoji.

 Previously, The Inquisitr shared that Myers sizzled in another NSFW outfit, that time in swimwear.
-In the post, Myers left virtually nothing to the imagination while clad in a sexy, camo bikini.
-The sexy set featured a triangle top and barely-there bottoms, showcasing her pert derriere, toned and tanned legs, and muscular back.
+In that post, Myers left virtually nothing to the imagination while clad in a sexy camo bikini.
+The set featured a triangle top and barely there bottoms, showcasing her pert derriere, toned and tanned legs, and muscular back.
 That post also earned her rave reviews.